irrdnet/irrd/docs/usage/configuration.rst

 Loading and reloading
 ---------------------

 The configuration is loaded when IRRd starts.
+The path to the config file is read from the ``IRRD_CONFIG_PATH`` environment variable.
 If the configuration is invalid, the daemon will refuse to start.
 While running, the configuration can be reloaded by sending a `SIGHUP` signal.
 Most settings will take effect immediately, but some require a full restart.
 If a `SIGHUP` is sent and the new configuration is invalid, errors will be written to the logfile, but IRRd will keep running with the last valid configuration.